 - In a food processor, pulse Oreos until you have a fine crumb mixture.
 Alternatively, if you don’t have a food processor, place the Oreos in a ziplock bag and use a rolling pin or other heavy object to crush them.

-- Combine the crushed Oreos with the melted butter and press firmly into a pie pan to create the crust.
+- Combine the crushed Oreos with the melted butter and press firmly into a pie pan (this is my go-to pie plate) to create the crust.
 Bake for 5-7 minutes, then allow the crust to cool completely.

 - With your mixer, combine cream cheese and peanut butter and beat until smooth.